figuerom16/zjax/Readme.md

 </button>
 ```

-The Endpoint specifier can be any valid URL including local absolute or relative paths as long as it starts with "http://" or "https://", or starts with "/", or "./", or is a single dot ".".
-Note that the Endpoint *must* start with one those options or it will not be recognized as a Endpoint.
+The endpoint specifier can be any valid URL including local absolute or relative paths as long as it starts with "http://" or "https://", or starts with "/", or "./", or is a single dot ".".
+Note that the endpoint *must* start with one those options or it will not be recognized as a endpoint.

 ### Specifying the HTTP-Method